-Village of Robbins officers 'fed up' over to lack of resources, low pay and safety concerns: union
+Village of Robbins officers 'fed up' over lack of resources, low pay and safety concerns: union

-VILLAGE OF ROBBINGS, Ill.
-(WLS) -- Cook County sheriff deputies have been called in to help patrol the Village of Robbins after many officers just did not show up to work Saturday.
+ROBBINS, Ill.
+(WLS) -- Cook County sheriff's deputies have been called in to help patrol the village of Robbins after many officers just did not show up to work Saturday.

-The south suburban community is trying to operate without the majority of their public safety team, according to officials.
+The south suburban community is trying to operate without the majority of its public safety team, according to officials.

-"Something that has to be addressed and will be handled when we sit down with the union," said the village's mayor, Darren Bryant.
+"(It's) something that has to be addressed, and will be handled when we sit down with the union," Mayor Darren Bryant said.

-The village police union said more than a dozen police officers have resigned or just called out for the foreseeable future, citing a lack of resources, low pay and major safety concerns.
+The village police union said more than a dozen police officers have resigned or just called off for the foreseeable future, citing a lack of resources, low pay and major safety concerns.

-"It has gotten to the point now that officers are fed up," said Robbins Police Department Union President, Detective Hurman Mathis.
+"It has gotten to the point now that officers are fed up," Robbins Police Department Union President Detective Hurman Mathis said.

 "We have several safety issues; we have a manpower issue where we do not have enough people to work on the shift.
-Also, issues with the paychecks where we are not getting the correct pay, or less," he said.
+Also, issues with the paychecks, where we are not getting the correct pay, or less," he said.

 The mayor of Robbins has not even been in office for six months and is now facing serious turmoil with the police and fire department, who are wanting to re-negotiate contracts.

-However, the village said they are working with the union to get all officers and fire crews back on the clock.
+However, the village said it is working with the union to get all officers and fire crews back on the clock.

-"I understand where they are coming from and to keep our people safe, they need the resources," the mayor said.
+"I understand where they are coming from, and to keep our people safe, they need the resources," the mayor said.

-As the clock continues to tick, Cook County sheriff deputies were called in to patrol.
+As the clock continues to tick, Cook County sheriff's deputies were called in to patrol.

-This, as some officers said they are looking elsewhere for full-time work and better compensation.
+This comes as some officers said they are looking elsewhere for full-time work and better compensation.

 "My last paycheck, I had 146 hours on it for two weeks.
 So, we are trying to put in and contribute but at some point, they need to do something," Mathis said.